unit9/gae-secure-scaffold-python/README.md

 routing in `main.py` (line 30) and class at `handlers.py` (lines 19-23).
 And
 change rule from app.yaml.base (line 42)

-## Forking this repo
+## Forking this repository
 ----

 We're going to maintain and update this repository.
-To keep your clone up to date, set this one as upstream.
-To do that, after creating you own copy/clone
+To keep your clone up to date, set this repository as upstream.
+To do that:

-type:
+1. Create your new repo and pull to your local machine
+1. Make a clone of this repo to your new empty local repo
+1. Add upstream to your repository
 `git remote add upstream https://github.com/unit9/gae-secure-scaffold-python.git`

-After that you can manually update your version by typing:
+Now when you want to pull recent changes

+1. Pull latest version from base repo
 `git pull upstream master`
+1. Push changes to your repo
+`git push origin master`